Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 Customers can purchase any number of drinks for any day.

 #### Ex.
-12 Car Sales
+12 Bank Account
-Create a data model that keeps track of cars sold in a dealership.
+Create a data model for a bank.
+The model supports the following account types:
+- Checking
+- Savings
+- Retirement

+Users can have balances in one or all of these accounts.
+The model should keep track of when the accounts have been opened and closed.
+Users have a first and last name and a username of their choice.

 ## Data Access